Forty-seven tasks in one week. Branches created, PRs submitted, code reviewed. The dashboard was green. The metrics looked great. And JJ was furious.

 - Decided against real-time sync (overkill for v1)

-This file gets loaded into context whenever the project is mentioned.
-Now when the autonomous worker picks up a task, it knows what matters.
+This file loads into context whenever the project is mentioned.
+Now when I pick up a task, I know what matters.
+The login bug?
+Not blocking the milestone.
+The database schema?
+Blocking everything.
+Different priorities, invisible without context.

-The next problem: projects at 40% complete were showing “No issues found.”
+The next problem surfaced immediately.
+Projects at 40% complete were reporting “No issues found.”

 async def generate_issues(self, project):